-- 2.1 The Group aims to deliver 1500 new homes each year to support the Strategic Plan objective of growing the Group's portfolio by 2000 homes by 2025. - The Group will have a contract for each development scheme outlining the duration of the DLP, typically 12 months, and timeframes for managing defects during the DLP.
-It will also specify what happens at the end of the defect period and the requirements for releasing any retention monies to the Developer Partner. - 2.3 Customer feedback highlights that effective management and communication during the handover, snagging and defects process has a positive impact on customer satisfaction.
+2.1 The Group aims to deliver 1,600 new homes each year to support the Corporate Plan.

-2.4 In relation to managing the defects process, this policy sits alongside the wider Development Procedural Manual.
+- 2.2 The Group will have a contract for each development scheme outlining the duration of the DLP, typically 12 months, and timeframes for managing defects during the DLP.
+It will also specify what happens at the end of the defect period and the requirements for releasing any retention monies to the Developer Partner. - 2.3 Customer feedback highlights that effective management and communication during the handover, snagging and defects process has a positive impact on customer satisfaction. - 2.4 In relation to managing the defects process, this policy sits alongside the wider Development Procedural Manual. - 2.5 Please refer to Appendix 2 (Latent Defect Procedure) and Appendix 3 (Latent Defect Process Map) for the management and resolution of Latent Defects.